SPREAD THE WORD TO END THE WORD!

 Click here for the R-Word Flyer!

-On March 20, the Atlanta Hawks will partner with Special Olympics Georgia to “Spread the Word to End the Word”.
-Special Olympics Georgia agencies from around the state along with SOGA staff will attend the Hawks game against the Milwaukee Bucks.
-At the game will have a table set up for people to pledge to eliminate the word “Retard(ed)” from their vocabulary and encourage them to pass that along to their family and friends.
-Come out and join us for this wonderful night of basketball and help “Spread the Word to End the Word”.
+On March 20, the Atlanta Hawks partnered with Special Olympics Georgia to “Spread the Word to End the Word”.
+Special Olympics Georgia agencies from around the state along with SOGA staff attended the Hawks game against the Milwaukee Bucks.
+At the game there was a table set up for people to pledge to eliminate the word “Retard(ed)” from their vocabulary and encourage them to pass that along to their family and friends.
+Dominique Wilkins, a former Atlanta Hawks player, gave a very encouraging speech to the athletes and coaches who attended about the importance of respecting all people.

 April 30, 2012